-The IRS has always permitted an IRA to lend money to non-disqualified persons.
+The IRS has always permitted an IRA to lend money (known as an IRA loan) to non-disqualified persons.
 The definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the IRA holder, any ancestors or lineal descendants of the IRA holder, and entities in which the IRA holder holds a controlling equity or management interest.

 Using a self-directed IRA to facilitate note or loan transactions have become a popular investment category over the last several years.
 Securing a traditional loan from a bank or financial institutions has not gotten much easier since the 2008 financial meltdown and for many borrowers, seeking a private lender is the only viable option.